 WHEN IS CORSO ZUNDERT?

 Every year, Corso Zundert is being held on the first Sunday of September.
-This year the parade is on Sunday 3 September, on Monday 4 September the floats are displayed on the CLTV-auction terrain in Zundert.
+In 2024 the parade will be on Sunday 1 September.
+On Monday 2 September the floats will be displayed on the CLTV-auction terrain in Zundert.